This article is about the series as a whole. For the first Castlevania game see Castlevania I

 The Gunslinger: Henry Oldrey and Albus.
 Also possible for Soma if you manage to locate the right weapon.

 Heroic Albino: Some of the Belmont clan seem to be this, owing to the art style used.
-Largely this is jut a side-effect of being White Haired Pretty Boys, with no one being explicitly described as "Albino".
+None of them are explicitly described as Albino, though - they're just white haired

 By that token, Soma, Hector, and some incarnations of Alucard may or may not also qualify (for certain values of "heroic", of course).